Lucia de Berk: the Dutch nurse who was wrongfully imprisoned for six years

 Further investigations finally concluded that all the unfortunate incidents Lucia de Berk had been involved in had occurred naturally.

-As a result, during a formal ruling on April 14, 2010, Lucia de Berk was finally acquitted of her life sentence — six and a half years after her initial conviction.
+As a result, during a formal ruling on April 14, 2010, Lucia de Berk was acquitted of her life sentence — six and a half years after her initial conviction.

 Free at last

-Since her release, Lucia de Berk has given many interviews about what happened to her.
-“I want to warn people, especially nurses: what happened to me can happen to you too,” she says.
+After her release, Lucia de Berk spoke openly about her experience.
+“I want to warn people, especially nurses: what happened to me can happen to you too,” she said.

-Six and a half years after being sued by her employer, she was given a laughable €45,000 compensation from the Juliana Kinderziekenhuis.
-However, on top of that, she was given an undisclosed amount from the Ministry of Justice — it better have been good.
+Six and a half years after being sued by her former employer, the Juliana Kinderziekenhuis, she received €45,000 in compensation.
+She also received an undisclosed sum from the Ministry of Justice.

 As the end credits of the movie state: “Not a single hospital employee or justice officer has been held accountable for their involvement in the case.”